Euro. Pixabay image.

 (click image to expand)

-Stellantis’ market share in Europe 30 by country shows that its market share in Italy was among the highest for all countries in comparison.
-In 2022, the market share figure in Italy reached 36.3%, down slightly over 39% in 2021.
+Stellantis’ market share in Europe30 by country shows that its market share in Italy is among the highest for all European countries compared.
+In fiscal year 2024, the market share figure for Italy declined to 30% from 33.6% in 2023.

-Stellantis registered a market share of 33.1% in France in 2022, its biggest market by sales volume in Europe.
+Stellantis registered a market share of 28.5% in France in 2024, the second-highest after Italy although France was the automaker’s biggest market by sales volume in Europe in the same year.

 Stellantis-Europe-30-market-share-vs-competitors